 Our first edition of the new year puts us over 610 pages and over 265,000 words.
 The big addition for this version is a twofold digital edition of Harnack’s reconstruction of the Gospel of Marcion in our in-book Dataset and Code Repository.
-The first is untagged Greek text for human readers and the second has full morphological tagging for Computational Linguistics use.
+The first is untagged Greek text for human readers and the second is lemmatized with full morphological tagging for deep Computational Linguistics analysis.
 We welcome and encourage other scholars to use this dataset to evaluate our hypotheses and come to your own conclusions about whether the Gospel of Marcion is in fact the third gospel stratum, composed partly of early Mark and mostly of the first Gospel (Qn).

 This evening’s edition brings us to 580 pages of detailed and ever-growing evidence proving my five hypotheses to uncover and reconstruct the first and third gospel strata.
 Besides reorganizing the table of contents and chapter order to be cleaner, we’ve added lots of new content:

 an in-book Dataset and Code Repository section, which debuts here with a digital edition of Harnack’s critical reconstruction of Marcion’s Gospel

 lots of footnotes on the history of scholarship of Marcion’s Gospel